Perinatal and pediatric HIV program

 - Coordination of medical care and screening for HIV-exposed infants

-- Health education and risk counseling for clients and their partners (including, perinatal transmission prevention, medication adherence, breastfeeding avoidance, HIV disease progression and treatment, intraconception care, pregnancy planning, reproductive health issues for HIV-infected women, PrEP-ception, risk reduction counseling for sero-discordant couples, and others)
+- Health education and risk counseling for clients and their partners (including, perinatal transmission prevention, medication adherence, breastfeeding avoidance, HIV disease progression and treatment, intraconception care, pregnancy planning, reproductive health care, PrEP-ception, risk reduction counseling for sero-discordant couples, and others)

 - General psycho-social support

-- Clinical consultation and education to medical providers on the care and treatment of HIV-infected pregnant women and HIV-exposed infants for the prevention of mother-to-child transmission of HIV
+- Clinical consultation and education to medical providers on the care and treatment of HIV-infected pregnant people and HIV-exposed infants for the prevention of vertical transmission of HIV

 - Access to specialized perinatal medical case management services and other medical case management providers